Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with CSIT

 whose entries have alphabet $\set{X}$.
 Here $S_T=s_T$ means that $X(s_T)$ is transmitted, i.e., we have $X=X(S_T)$.
-If $S_T$ has a continuous alphabet then we make $A$ a function rather than a vector and we may again write $X=X(S_T)$.
-Some authors therefore write $A$ as $X(.)$.
+If $S_T$ has a continuous alphabet, we make $A$ a function rather than a list, and we may again write $X=X(S_T)$.
+Some authors therefore write $A$ as $X(.)$.\footnote{Shannon in~\cite{Shannon58} denoted our $A$ and $X$ as the respective $X$ and $x$.}